Anupam890/Front-end-Projects/social-links/README.md

 Simply open the website in your web browser, and you'll see the list of social media links displayed.
 Click on any link to visit the corresponding social media profile.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/improvement`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature/improvement`).
-6. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README to better fit the specifics of your social links website project!